Dedicated IP Addresses: Do You Need One Or Not?

 FastComet does not offer dedicated IP addresses on any shared hosting plan offering.
 This may be surprising or even cause for concern to some, but not to worry.
 The question of whether or not you need or should use a dedicated IP address or a shared IP address for web hosting can be quite controversial.

 We do believe that customer awareness is part of the few key ingredients for the overall great experience you will have with us.
-Today we’ll dive into some of the major differences between using Shared vs. Dedicated IP addresses, how each may affect the aspects of the hosting services provided, and hopefully, busting some of the myths you might have heard floating around the web regarding how they impact things such as email, SSL, noisy- neighborhood, and SEO.
+Today we’ll dive into some of the major differences between using Shared vs. Dedicated IP addresses.
+We will explore how each may affect the aspects of the hosting services provided.
+Finally, hopefully, bust some of the myths you might have heard floating around the web regarding how they impact things such as email, SSL, noisy- neighborhood, and SEO.

 Before we unravel the different pros and cons when using Shared vs. Dedicated IP address, let’s refer to what an IP address is.